fogus/spiel/wurfelspiel/unnamed/README.markdown

-*unnamed* is a game of pyramid construction for two players using a Das Spiel set.
+*unnamed* is a game of pyramid construction for two players using either a [Das Spiel]() or [Spiel Mini]() set.

 Preparation
 ===========

-WIP

-Each player gets 10 dice of differing colors.
+Each player gets 10 dice of differing colors, however a single color can be used which would slightly change the way a game is scored.

-(?) maybe place a neutral die in the center square?

 Goal
 ====